Wilhelman/DD-Wrath-of-Silumgar/docs/Guillermo_contribution.md

   * Spawn entities with statistics
   * Turn structure
   * IA and taskmanager
-  * Implement usable and equippable items
+  * Implement usable and equippable items structure
-  * Implement buffs and debuffs
+  * Implement buffs and debuffs structure
   * Implement the structure for the heroes skills
   * Calculate all the rolls that are made in a combat (throws to hit, calculation of damage reduction, judgment ...)
   * Boss structure (Boss skills)